 Solar and battery projects

-The following are solar and battery storage energy projects that serve Wisconsin and Upper Peninsula of Michigan customers.
-Solar energy projects utilize solar cells, also called photovoltaic (PV) cells to convert sunlight into electricity.
-PV gets its name from the process of converting light (photons) to electricity (voltage).
-Solar panels have tracking systems that allow the panels to move throughout the day as the sun changes position in the sky.
-This energy can be used to generate electricity or be stored in batteries for use after the sun sets.
-We currently have a capacity of 718 megawatts (MW) of solar generation.
+The following are solar and battery storage energy projects that are proposed, in construction, or serve Wisconsin and Upper Peninsula of Michigan customers.
+Solar energy projects use solar cells, also called photovoltaic (PV) cells, to convert sunlight into electricity.
+The solar panels used in these projects have tracking systems that allow the panels to move throughout the day as the sun changes position in the sky.
+The electricity created by solar panels can be stored in batteries for use after the sun sets.
+We currently have over 800 megawatts (MW) of solar capacity and 110 MW of battery storage capacity.

 Rock County, Wisconsin